International Travel House Ltd Directors Report.

 Retirement by Rotation

-In accordance with the provisions of Section 152 of the Act read with Articles 143 and 144 of the Articles of Association of the Company, Mr Nakul Anand will retire by rotation at the ensuing Annual General Meeting (AGM) of your Company and being eligible, offers himself for re-appointment.
+In accordance with the provisions of Section 152 of the Act read with Articles 143 and 144 of the Articles of Association of the Company, Mr Jagdish Singh will retire by rotation at the ensuing AGM of your Company and being eligible, offers himself for re-appointment.
 Your Board recommends his re-appointment.

 Number of Board Meetings

-During the year ended 31st March, 2018, six meetings of the Board were held.
+During the year ended 31st March, 2019, five meetings of the Board were held.

 Attributes, Qualifications & Independence of Directors and their Appointment

 The Board Diversity Policy of the Company requires the Board to have a balance of skills, experience and diversity of perspectives appropriate to the Company.
+The skills, expertise and competencies of the Directors as identified by the Board, are provided in the Report on Corporate Governance, forming part of the Report and Accounts.
 The Articles of Association of the Company provide that the strength of the Board shall not be fewer than three nor more than twelve.